Terzalo/Avis-Anguis/README.md

 - Limited number of movable boxes (up to 3, increasable)
 - No teleporter yet.
 - You have to manually undo last move if a snake died.
-- Useless "jumps" straight up are not discarded from history.
+- Useless "jumps" straight upward are not discarded from history.